IanBrettell/PhD-thesis/docs/01-Introduction.md

 ### The discovery of the structure of DNA

 By the early 1940s, it was known that genes resided in chromatin, the mixture of proteins and nucleic acids that compose chromosomes.
 After some flirtation with proteins as the molecule of inheritance, Oswald Avery finally proved that it was in fact deoxyribonucleic acid (**DNA**) that was "the material substance of the gene" -- the "cloth from which genes were cut" [@mukherjeeGeneIntimateHistory2016].

+The British biochemist Rosalind Franklin, working at King's College in London, had been using X-ray crystallography to photograph DNA.
+The famous "Photo 51" was taken by her student, Raymond Gosling, and upon Franklin's decision to depart from King's College, she suggested he show the photo to Maurice Wilkins, a New Zealand-born biophysicist who was also working at King's College on the structure of DNA.

+Without Franklin's permission, Wilkins brought photo 51 to James Watson, who immediately saw that "the black cross could arise only from a helical structure.
+Watson returned to Cambridge and, together with his collaborator Francis Crick, used this observation -- and a report by Franklin and Wilkins on their most recent measurements of the outer backbone -- to develop the established model of DNA structure: a double helix of a sugar-phosphate backbone and the nucleotide bases facing inwards and paired with one another in the conformation of A$\rightarrow$T and G$\rightarrow$C [@watsonAnnotatedIllustratedDouble2012].

+Watson and Crick built their complete model in the first week of March 1953, and, following consultations with Wilkins and Franklin, who both approved of the model, published their landmark paper on 25 April titled *Molecular structure of nucleic acids: a structure for deoxyribose nucleic acid* [@watsonMolecularStructureNucleic1953].
+Theirs was accompanied by two others: one by Gosling and Franklin with crystallographic evidence for the double-helical structure including photo 51 [@franklinMolecularConfigurationSodium1953]; and another by Wilkins corroborating the evidence further with experimental data from DNA crystals [@wilkinsMolecularStructureNucleic1953].

+In 1962, Watson, Crick, and Wilkins were awarded the Nobel Prize for their discovery.
+Unfortunately, Franklin had died in 1958 from ovarian cancer.

 In 1953, Rosalind Franklin, James Watson, and Francis Crick, and Maurice Wilkins (**Figure \@ref(fig:all-four)**) discovered the structure of DNA using X-ray crystallography [@mukherjeeGeneIntimateHistory2016].

-EXPAND THIS SECTION.
-WATSON EUGENICIST?
-ENGAGE WITH HIS COMMENTS.
-CRICK SAYS SOMETHING TOO, BUT LESS PUBLICISED.
+Watson [@wagenseilDNADiscovererBlacks2015]:

+> all our social policies are based on the fact that their (blacks) intelligence is the same as ours (whites) – whereas all the testing says not really ... people who have to deal with black employees find this not true.

+During a speaking tour, Watson also claimed that black people were less intelligent than white people, and the idea that "equal powers of reason" were shared across racial groups was a delusion [@milmoFuryDNAPioneer2007].

+In 1970, while reading Karl Pearson's biography of Francis Galton, Crick wrote to Bernard Davis of Harvard University, he said [@ridleyFrancisCrickDiscoverer2006]:

+>My other suggestion is in an attempt to solve the problem of irresponsible people and especially those who are poorly endowed genetically having large numbers of unnecessary children.
+Because of their irresponsibility, it seems to me that for them, sterilization is the only answer and I would do this by bribery.
+It would probably pay society to offer such individuals something like £1,000 down and a pension of £5 a week over the age of 60.
+As you probably know, the bribe in India is a transistor radio and apparently there are plenty of takers.

+Soon after, in a letter to Sir Peter Medawar, he wrote [@ridleyFrancisCrickDiscoverer2006]:

+>I do not suggest that only the very rich or the very intellectual should have children (what a thought!) but roughly that upper and upper-middle class families be encouraged to have say 3 or 4 on average and manual labourers and obviously dim and disturbed people have 0 or 1.

+In an interview with David Pearson of the Wellcome Library for the History and Understanding of Medicine, Crick said [@wellcomeFrancisCrickControversial2003]:

+>In the long run, it is unavoidable that society will begin to worry about the character of the next generation ...
+It is not a subject at the moment which we can tackle easily because people have so many religious beliefs and until we have a more uniform view of ourselves I think it would be risky to try and do anything in the way of eugenics ...
+I would be astonished if, in the next 100 or 200 years, society did not come round to the view that they would have to try to improve the next generation in some extent or one way or another.

 (ref:all-four) Composite image of Rosalind Franklin (1956), James Watson (1980s), Francis Crick (1980s) and Maurice Wilkins (early 1990s) from @DNAThenNow reprinted courtesy of Cold Spring Harbor Laboratory Library and Archive, James D. Watson Collection; Wilkins photo courtesy of TVNZ.